xiix0/scam/README.md

-You have a truly strong individuality.
+You will be a winner today.
+Pick a fight with a four-year-old.